Carl Benedikt Frey: Reviews

 The book has been lauded by several publications such as The Economist and The Guardian, and was selected as a Financial Times Best Books of the Year in 2019.
+The book also won Princeton University's Richard A. Lester Prize for the most significant contribution to labor economics that year.

 Economic historians have also praised it.
-Niall Ferguson called it "of vital importance to voters and policy-makers alike.”
+Niall Ferguson called it "of vital importance to voters and policy-makers alike".
 Writing in Project Syndicate, Jane Humphries and Benjamin Schneider called it "a historical odyssey."
-In a review in The Journal of Economic History, Joel Mokyr of Northwestern University called it “an erudite, thoughtful [and] important book that economic historians should read.”
+In a review in The Journal of Economic History, Joel Mokyr of Northwestern University called it "an erudite, thoughtful [and] important book that economic historians should read".
 However, he also called into question how much economists can learn about the present by studying the history of technology.

 In another review published by the Economic History Association, Alexander J. Field wrote that "Frey has written an important and timely book...
 Many works of this nature, which attempt to cover centuries, indeed millennia of economic history, as well as look into the future, end up being superficial and often error-ridden.
 On these dimensions the book is largely if not entirely an exception.
 A great deal of effort, thought, and scholarship went into its writing, and it shows.
-There is much food for thought here.”
+There is much food for thought here".